Francis Humphris Fraser

 Francis Humphris Fraser PC MP (1833–1911) was a politician in Wellington, New Zealand.

 Early life

-Fraser was born in London, England, in 1833.
-He spent his childhood in Edinburgh, where he studied at Watson's Hospital School before returning to London in 1847.
-Fraser then promptly left London bound for New Zealand.
-He arrived in Wellington on board the Wild Duck in 1864.
+Born in London, England, in 1833, Fraser grew up in Edinburgh, where he attended Watson's Hospital School.
+In 1847, he returned to London briefly before embarking on a journey to New Zealand.
+His arrival in Wellington occurred in 1864 aboard the Wild Duck..